 Join this gathering of educational professionals as we reflect on, explore, and sit with questions related to place: physical, interior, and the web of connection that weaves us together.
-Our conversation partners this year include Parker J. Palmer.
-Others to be announced soon.
-This event will be online (with in person options).

 Wherever you stand, be the soul of that place.